ryandeussing/jimhopper/_healing-and-happiness/counseling-and-therapy.md

 * [Finding and Evaluating Therapists](#finding-and-evaluating-therapists)
 {: .onpage}

-*Good to if you're seeking professional help – and at any stage of counseling or therapy*
+*Good to know if you're seeking professional help – and at any stage of counseling or therapy*

 This page has two major sections, on Principles of Counseling / Therapy, and Finding and Evaluating Therapists.